MiriamSal/fizzbuzz.js/README.md

 ### *Deployed website WIP*

 ### Built with
   JavaScript, using Unit and Feature test running npm.
+5 of 5 tests run green.

 -------
 ### Answer